Collection II: Album information

 "Children in Heat" is taken from the Horror Business EP.
 It was originally conceived as the second part of a medley with "Teenagers From Mars," and was mixed together with that song for the Horror Business EP.
 The engineer's introduction at the beginning of "Teenagers from Mars," announcing the take, mentions both songs.
 For the Beware EP, the intro was kept, even though "Children in Heat" was replaced by "Last Caress".
 The intro was also kept for Collection I, even though "Children in Heat" was nowhere to be found.

 "Rat Fink" is taken from the Night of the Living Dead EP, and is the only song on the EP to appear on this record or on Collection I. (the other two tracks on the EP can only be found on CD3 of the Box Set).
 "Rat Fink" is also the only cover (by Allan Sherman) the Misfits recorded during their initial run.

 "Horror Hotel" is the final 3 Hits from Hell track re-released to CD.

 "Halloween" and "Halloween II" are taken from the Halloween 7-inch.
 These tracks are alternate versions of the tracks included on Legacy of Brutality and the aborted 12 Hits From Hell album.
-Unlike songs such as "Horror Hotel", "Halloween" and "Halloween II" do not reference the movies of the same name.
+Unlike songs such as "Halloween" and "Halloween II" do not reference the movies of the same name.
 Instead, they point to the darker pagan undertones Danzig would pursue later with Samhain.

 "We Bite" is taken from the Die, Die My Darling single, which is also included on the Earth A.D.
 CD.